Wondering How To Get Rid Of Mice Right Now? Here’s Our 10 Best Tips

 1. Seal Up All Entry Points

-So you want to get rid of mice.
-The best thing you can do is preventing a mice infestation in the first place.
+So you want to get rid of mice right now.
+The best way to get rid of mice is to prevent a mice infestation in the first place.
 Canadian homeowners can effectively defend their property by sealing up all points of entry to prevent easy access.
 This isn’t a task for the unqualified however.
 Why?
 Because mice are incredibly cunning and nimble.
 They are able to squeeze through the tiniest openings one-quarter of an inch and up.
 Ultimately, mice can fit in small cracks and crevices that are only a pencil width’s wide.

 2. Perform Regular Attic Maintenance

 If your mice problem is overhead and you’re wondering how to get rid of mice in the attic, it all starts with regular attic maintenance.
-As this Terminix Ontario blog correctly states, attic mice control is imperative since these pesky critters chew through electrical wiring and piping, potentially causing fires or flooding.
+Attic mice control is imperative since these pesky critters chew through electrical wiring and piping, potentially causing fires or flooding.

 Remember the entry point elimination we spoke about in tip one?
 You’ll want to apply the same sealing methods to all cracks or openings that lead to your attic.
 By regularly assessing whether you’ve sealed all possible entryways, you stand a far greater chance of keeping more mice out.

 3. Assess Any Wall Scratching

 Questioning how to get rid of mice in the walls?
 You’ll need to carefully assess whether mice are actually inside walls in the first place.
 This involves constant monitoring at day and night.
 Ultimately, to get rid of mice in walls is more difficult than mice in the attic since walls provide a smaller area to work with.
 Hearing mice in walls does provide some reassurance too.
 We’re not joking either.
 Mice that are alive in walls still have the opportunity to be caught by a professional mouse exterminator.
 We’re sure you don’t want dead mice decomposing inside the walls of your property.